MrSwizzer/odin-book-library/README.md

 - Understanding the basics of object-oriented programming by creating a `Book` constructor.
 - Managing application state and user interactions effectively.

-## 📝 How to Use

-1. Clone the repository or download the HTML, CSS, and JavaScript files.
-2. Open the `index.html` file in your browser.
-3. Use the form to add new books to your library.
-4. Remove or toggle the read status of existing books as needed.

 ---

 ## 🔗 Acknowledgments